Blush™ Black Diamond® Crape MyrtleLagerstroemia hybrid 'Ebony Glow'

 The Blush Black Diamond Crape Myrtle is an upright deciduous shrub that rapidly grows to between 10 and 12 feet tall, but remains narrow, no more than 6 to 8 feet wide.
 The foliage is unique, because it emerges in spring a deep red, and quickly turns rich purple.
 The oval glossy leaves are about 2 inches long and an inch or so wide, and the plant is well-covered in dense foliage.
 There are other plants that start out red or purple, but most of them quickly turn greenish, and often rather dingy shades at that.
 Not the Black Diamond crape myrtles.
 The color intensifies as the thermometer rises, so things only get better, until, in fall, they turn powerful dark reds and oranges, adding color just as the blooms have finished.

 The flowers of the Blush Black Diamond Crape Myrtle are carried in large 8-inch long clusters at the ends of new branches.
 Each flower, which has a unique ‘crepe-paper’ texture, lasts a day, but since a cluster has more than 50 blooms in it, each one lasts 2 to 3 weeks.
 As fast as one flower cluster is finished, more grow from below it, so starting in mid-June it is possible to have an abundance of flowers all the way to the first frost.
-In this variety the blooms are a wonderful bright, light pink, the sort of color that lifts your heart and brightens everything around it.
+In this variety, the blooms are a wonderfully bright, light pink, the sort of color that lifts your heart and brightens everything around it.
 It will glow from right across the other side of the garden, and against those dark leaves it really shines out.

 It is hard to think of places where this shrub would look out of place in any garden, so use it freely, wherever you fancy.
 Plant it around your house for bright color among your foundation evergreens.
 Put it at the back of smaller beds and in the middle of larger ones as a striking specimen.
 Plant it on a lawn, alone or in a group of three, for a gorgeous sight all summer long.
 If you need to hide an unsightly fence or wall, block out a view, or just give yourself some summer privacy, then a row, spaced about 5 feet apart, will do the trick perfectly.